learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 ### Some Semantic Elements Worth Knowing

 Next let's talk about the semantic meaning intended for each element so you have an idea of how they were meant to be used.
 As a developer there are no hard rules of how to configure these elements.
-We only have their intended menaing to work off of, so you should feel comfortable configuring them in a way that makes the most sense to you and best suits your layout needs.
+We only have their intended meaning to work off of, so you should feel comfortable configuring them in a way that makes the most sense to you and best suits your layout needs.
 The following descriptions are as they are stated from Mozilla Developer Networks documentation.

 #### Article